kyledold/WordOfTheDay/README.md

 This project uses [AlamoFire](https://github.com/Alamofire/Alamofire) to handle network requests.

+## Data

+The data for the project comes for [Wordnik](https://www.wordnik.com/) and you will need to request an API key from them and then reference it in the NetworkKit layer.

 ## License

 "Word Of The Day" is released under the MIT license.
 See [LICENSE](mit) for details.